-To follow are the top questions that new clients ask before coming in for a massage.
-If you have any other questions or concerns, please feel free to share them with Judith!
+To follow are the questions most frequently asked by new clients before coming in for a massage.
+If you have any other questions or concerns, please feel free to reach out and share them with me!

 Q: Do I have to take all of my clothes off to get a massage?